Gaelic Experience

 Gaelic is the oldest surviving language in Scotland and for many centuries it has been spoken throughout these glens.
 For Gaels, their sense of being part of their homeland is summed up perfectly in the word dùthchas which encapsulates belonging, tradition, and an attachment to landscape and all living things.

-Who is Gaelic Experience for?
+Who is our Gaelic Experience for?

 Adults wishing to learn more about Gaelic language and culture, and its connections to our landscapes, nature and rewilding.
 No previous knowledge of Gaelic is necessary.